-- (j) Represents the additional amortization of customer relationships resulting from the Acquisition. - (k) Represents the elimination of legal costs incurred and accrued in the amount of \$2,800 and \$607 by WET and Amerigon, respectively, in conjunction with the Lawsuits.
-We expect that the Lawsuits will be settled with minimal additional costs upon consummation of the Acquisition. - (1) Represents the elimination of interest income earned on Amerigon's short-term investments during 2010.
-We will be utilizing the majority of our cash and short-term investments in order to finance the Acquisition.
+- (m) Represents the elimination of legal costs incurred and accrued in the amount of \$2,800 and \$607 by W.E.T. and Amerigon, respectively, in conjunction with the lawsuits.
+We expect that these lawsuits will be settled with minimal additional costs upon consummation of the Acquisition. - (n) Represents the elimination of interest income earned on Amerigon's short-term investments during 2010.
+We will be utilizing the majority of our cash and short-term investments in order to finance the W.E.T. acquisition. - (o) Adjustment to historical interest expense to reflect the incurrence of \$81,864 of borrowings (net of amounts repaid), amortization of deferred debt issuance costs relating to such borrowings and the repayment and retirement of a portion W.E.T.'s current indebtedness.